 8. Keeping pests away

-Tea bags (and coffee grounds) emit an odor which deters pests from chewing on your plants.
+Tea bags for plants (and coffee grounds) emit an odor which deters pests from chewing on your plants.

 9. And cats too